PostgresApp/PostgresApp/README.md

 ## Download

-You can download the latest build from the [Postgres.app website](http://postgresapp.com/)
+The latest version is available from the [Postgres.app website](http://postgresapp.com/).

+Older versions and pre-releases are available in the releases section on github.

 ## Documentation